shumaym/iMOACOR-PyTorch/README.md

 # iMOACO<sub>R</sub> - PyTorch Implementation
 A PyTorch implementation of Falcón-Cardona and Coello Coello's iMOACO<sub><b>R</b></sub>, an indicator-based many-objective ant colony optimization algorithm for continuous search spaces.
 The original journal article is available for purchase <a href="https://link.springer.com/chapter/10.1007%2F978-3-319-45823-6_36">here</a>, while an older version is available to view <a href="http://computacion.cs.cinvestav.mx/%7ejfalcon/iMOACOR/iMOACOR-PPSN2016.pdf">here</a>.

-During the development of this project, a strong emphasis was placed on obtaining a runtime performance similar to that of the original C implementation, which has been achieved &ndash; even when using only 1 CPU core.
+During the development of this project, a strong emphasis was placed on obtaining runtime performance similar to that of the original C implementation, which has been achieved &ndash; even when using only 1 CPU core.
 While this implementation's operation and behaviour differ slightly, the resulting Pareto optimal fronts are similar.

 Dependencies